Homer (not Simpson)

 In a Perfect World

 A regular mentorship should ideally take the form of scheduled meetings which both sides look forward to with excitement, and should result in a demonstrable improvement in the startup's performance.
 In practice, though, it's more likely that startup founders will be inspired by a mentor's ideas at the beginning of the relationship, which might then dwindle to infrequent meetings and divergence from the mentor's advice – once the founders feel that they know what they're doing.
-Successful entrepreneurs often mention people whom they've found inspirational, but this tends to be more of a generalization than a formative relationship.
+Successful entrepreneurs often mention people whom they've found inspirational, but this tends to be more of a generalisation than a formative relationship.

 Who and What?